jdeluyck/kcoreorg-website/_posts/2023/2023-12-13-adventures-with-rootless-containers.md

 ### Real-world example for Traefik

-As I'm running [Traefik](/2023/10/30/switching-to-traefik-stepca/) I created the following files for it and put them under `/home/podman/.config/containers/systemd/traefik` (you can use subdirectories to keep it clean):
+As I'm running [Traefik](/2023/10/30/switching-to-traefik-stepca/) I created the following files for it and put them under `/home/podman/.config/containers/systemd/traefik`{: .filepath} (you can use subdirectories to keep it clean):

 `traefik-config.volume`